alphagov/whitehall/docs/migration_sync_checks.md

 not be used for large numbers of documents as it is synchronous and will timeout from time to time making results unreliable.

+`-b` allows a range of document ids to be specified. e.g. `-b 1000,2000` will check documents with ids between 1000 and 2000.
+This can also be used in conjunction with `-r` to republish those documents.

 ## On integration/staging/production

 To run on an environment other than the dev VM the correct env needs to be